Try Semrush

 1. It’s hard to be strategic: Plugins and tools add internal links without understanding which pages need the most juice.
 Or which pages on your site are best to link FROM.

-2. Anchor text spam: Depending on the size of your site, a plugin can EASILY create 1k+ exact match anchor text internal links overnight.
+2. The potential anchor text spam: Depending on the size of your site, a plugin can EASILY create 1k+ exact match anchor text internal links overnight.
+Which can seem spammy.

-3. Ignores users: Internal links aren’t just for SEO.
+3. It ignores users: Internal links aren’t just for SEO.
 They also help users find related content on your site.
-For example, a plugin could never think to add this link:

 Add Internal Links to Old Pages